Menu Close

 Section Four: Notice of Meetings

-Electronic notification stating the place, day and hour of any meeting of members shall be delivered to each member via electronic transmission consistent with member provided electronic contact information, not less than ten days nor more than fifty days before the day of the meeting, at the direction of the president or the board of directors.
+Electronic notification stating the place, day and hour of any meeting of members shall be delivered to each member via electronic transmission consistent with member provided electronic contact information, not less than ten seven (7) days nor more than fifty days before the day of the meeting, at the direction of the President or the Board of Directors.
 In case of a special meeting, or when required by law or these by-laws, the purpose(s) for which the meeting is called shall be stated in the notice.
 If electronically transmitted, the notice of a meeting shall be deemed to be delivered when transmitted to the member at his or her electronic address as it appears on the records of the corporation.

 Section Five: Quorum